NeedMoreVolume/environ/README.md

 ```
 This config would fail to load if any of the username, password, or host values are not loaded successfully from a given environment.

-## Supported locations to load values from
+### Supported locations to load values from

 Default values, supported by `default` tags

 Environment variables, suppported by `env` tags

+## CLI

+See the README in cmd/environ for more.